hzaatiti-NYU/meg-pipeline/docs/source/experimentdesign.rst

 .. literalinclude:: ../../experiments/general/resting_state_meg.m
   :language: matlab

-Experiments example: Triggering all channels on KIT
+Experiments example 2: Triggering all channels on KIT
 ---------------------------------------------------

 - Triggering all channels on the KIT machine one by one